 Storage Advice

-To store leftovers, keep your rice pudding in an airtight container in the refrigerator.
-It can last for up to 3-5 days.
-When reheating, add a splash of milk to restore the creamy consistency and prevent drying out.
-Just warm it gently on the stovetop or in the microwave, stirring occasionally.
+Pop leftovers in an airtight container in the fridge for up to 3–5 days.
+When you reheat, add a splash of milk so it doesn’t dry out.
+Warm it slowly on the stove or in the microwave.

 Tips for Making the Perfect Rice Pudding